 - Limit the amount of time you watch TV

-- Select your favorite soap opera and decide to do gentle exercise during the full programme
+- Select your favourite soap opera and decide to do gentle exercise during the full programme

 Try to reduce your intake of food by 250-500 calories Eating less – try to reduce your intake of food by 250-500 calories a day as this would result in a ‘sensible’ rate of weight loss to aim for.
 People who lose weight more rapidly often put it back on.